Automated Market Maker

 Slippage and Price Impact

-Slippage = difference between expected price and actual execution price.
+Slippage is the difference between expected price and actual execution price.

-Cause: Large trades move the price (pool becomes less balanced).
+Cause: Large trades move the price, causing the pool to become less balanced.

 Formula: Price Impact = (Input / (Input + Pool Balance))